 2 min read

-What’s the Difference Between Dial-in and Dial-out Conference Calls?
+The Difference Between Dial-in and Dial-out Conference Calls

 Conference calls are becoming more prominent nowadays due to the increase in the number of people working remotely.
 With that, it can be hard to understand the difference between certain teleconference software or services, as well as what they have to offer.
 That is why we are going to take a look at what the difference is between using a dial-in and a dial-out conference call system.
 Even though there is a difference between the two, not using a teleconference system at all can negatively affect your business productivity as it will be harder to connect to staff who are in different location as well as with clients who may be unable to see you face to face.